 Tactile displays show the information by stimulating the sense of touch.
 They are required as reading tools for blind people and more recently in areas like virtual reality and telesurgery.
 Most devices in the market are based on piezoelectric cells.
-However, a Braille cell (eight points) costs around 35€ and a Braille display (one line of text) costs around 10000€ The display DMD 12060 from Metec implements an array of 159 x 59 miniature solenoids with a distance of 3mm between centers and a cost around 60000€ [1].
+However, a Braille cell (eight points) costs around $35\varepsilon$ , and a Braille display (one line of text) costs around $10000\varepsilon$ .
+The display DMD 12060 from Metec implements an array of $159 \times 59$ miniature solenoids with a distance of 3mm between centers and a cost around $60000\varepsilon$ [1].
 Obviously, the main drawback of these devices is its high cost, specially for large displacement displays [2] which are those explored with the fingers.

 A common strategy to reduce the cost in the so called force displays [2] is by means of a pointer device, for instance a computer mouse, and a small tactile display on it.
 A finger (or a few fingers) rests on the display whose content is refreshed as the mouse is moved along the so interpreted virtual tactile image.
-The VirtTouch mouse is based on this idea and costs around 5000€ However, the information these devices transmit to the skin is quite limited.
+The VirtTouch mouse is based on this idea and costs around 5000.
+However, the information these devices transmit to the skin is quite limited.
 That is because much information is collected by dynamic mechanoreceptors in the skin while the fingers explore a surface, because of the slip or tangential forces [3][4].
 Thus, there is still a great interest in new actuators that allow a more efficient implementation in terms of cost and performance.

 There is a wide range of possibilities, but most work is done in electrical stimulation [5][6], SMA (shape memory alloy) actuators [7][8], pneumatic [9], based on ER (electrorheological) fluids and organic gels [10][11] or based on MEMS (Micro-Electro-Mechanical Systems) [12][13].
 Electrical stimulation is an old idea but it has not got yet the desired results, although advances have recently achieved [6].
 SMA wires change its length (around 5%) when heated by a current (around 2A) through them.
-Most problems to solve are small stroke, high power consumption, slow response, hysteresis and the need of small mechanical structures.
+Most problems to solve are small stroke, high power consumption, slow response, hysteresis and difficult assembling.
 Pneumatic devices are bulky unless they use microvalves to control the flow, for instance valves in MEMS technologies [12].
 These devices are not yet mature enough although they could be a good choice in the future.
 The response of the ER fluids is fast (in the milliseconds range) but the resolution and stroke are poor.
 A pneumatic display based on these fluids has been proposed and seems to improve the performance of previous approaches [10].
+Finally, an interesting proposal is reported in [14], where a vibrotactile display is presented that is based on electromagnet actuators with microcoils implemented in multi layer PCB (Printed Circuit Board) technology.